Section III: Academic Standards

 - When the student's paper is completed, the faculty member must certify that the paper meets the requirements of this rule, that any additional requirements of the supervising faculty member have been satisfied, and that the paper is of satisfactory quality.

-- A faculty member may certify that a series of papers or some combination of shorter papers satisfies the expected length requirement, as long as the faculty member concludes that, in the aggregate, the papers satisfy the intended purpose of the writing requirement.
+- A faculty member may certify that a series of papers or some combination of shorter papers satisfies the expected length requirement, as long as the faculty member concludes that, in the aggregate, the papers satisfy the intended purpose of the substantial research and writing project.

-- Dual-degree students may satisfy the writing requirement through a substantial research paper on a law-related topic in a course taken in the school or department of the second degree, provided that the student obtains the necessary certification by a Law School governing faculty member.
+- Dual-degree students may satisfy the substantial research and writing project requirement through a substantial research paper on a law-related topic in a course taken in the school or department of the second degree, provided that the student obtains the necessary certification by a Law School governing faculty member.

 - The student's engagement in a project under this rule must be registered with the Registrar no later than the end of the add/drop period for the student's fifth semester, excluding summer study.
 The Registrar's Office will advise students of the proper procedures for complying with the requirements of this rule.